RISC-KC/basic_rv32s/guidelines/development_log.md

 Simulation and synthesis of a RISC-V processor

 That’s about it.
-Whew… it’s paper time… lol, something I’ve long looked forward to…
+Whew... it’s paper time... lol, something I’ve long looked forward to...

 That’s it for today.
 Tomorrow I’ll finish the block diagram and start by writing the paper’s abstract!!